shiva/blog-posts/2016/2016-01-31-jan-goal-update.md

 ---
-layout: post
 title: A month flies by
 categories:
   - goals
 tags:
   - resolutions
   - 2016
   - goals
-status: publish
-type: post
-published: true
+description: A month flies by
+date: '2016-1-31'
 ---
 It has not been a great start.
 It, however, has been a busy one.